On the Arrow of Time and Organized Complexity in the Universe: Law of Increasing Complexity and Hypothesis

+This section addresses the question posed in Section \ref{sec:arrow}.
+To do so, we must resolve the following issues: \begin{itemize} \item Objects of complexity manifest in various forms, such as matter, planets, stars, galaxies, life, the biosphere, and human societies.
+Can we represent such a variety of objects in a unified manner?

+\item What is complexity?
+There are two types: disorganized and organized complexity \cite{Weaver48,Okamoto22}.
+Which is most suitable for our purpose?

+How should the degree of complexity of an object be defined?
+Furthermore, when an object is a massive system comprising a vast number of elements such as the observable universe and the Earth's biosphere, how do we define its complexity?

-We must solve the following issues to answer this question \cite{LinDavRus13}. \begin{itemize} \item What is complexity?
-The universe has various objects of complexity, such as materials, planets, stars, galaxies, clusters of galaxies, life, biosphere, and human societies.
-Can we define the degree of complexity of this variety of objects in a unified manner? \item Assuming that the universe's complexity is increasing, could this increase occur at the top of the complexity pyramid?
-We then divide the question of whether complexity is increasing into two separate questions: is the average complexity of the universe increasing?
-Moreover, is the complexity of the universe's most complex objects or systems increasing? \item How does the increase of complexity coexist with the law of increasing entropy, the second law of thermodynamics? \end{itemize}
+\item Assuming that the universe's complexity increases, does this increase occur at the ``top of the pyramid'' (i.e., the most complex level)?
+We divide the question of whether complexity increases into two separate inquiries: (1) Is the average complexity of the universe increasing?
+(2) Is the complexity of the universe's most complex objects or systems increasing? \cite{LinDavRus13} \item How does an increase in organized complexity coexist with the second law of thermodynamics, the law of increasing entropy (disorganized complexity or randomness)? \item Does the complexity of a system in the universe increase monotonically?
+Does the complexity of the (observable) universe continue to increase indefinitely?